President Biden and congressional Democrats imposed a long list of tax increases as part of their “Inflation Reduction Act” passed in 2022.

 $1.2 Billion Coal Tax Which Will Increase Household Energy Bills

 The tax hike more than doubles the current excise taxes on coal production.
 Under the Democrat proposal, the tax rate on coal from subsurface mining would increase from $0.50 per ton to $1.10 per ton while the tax rate on coal from surface mining would increase from $0.25 per ton to $0.55 per ton.

 JCT estimates that this will raise $1.2 billion in taxes that will be passed on to consumers in the form of higher electricity bills.

 $74 Billion Stock Tax Which Will Hit Your Nest Egg — 401(k)s, IRAs and Pension Plans

 When Americans choose to sell shares of stock back to a company, Democrats will impose a new federal excise tax which will reduce the value of household nest eggs.
 Raising taxes and restricting stock buybacks harms the retirement savings of any individual with a 401(k), IRA or pension plan.

 Union retirement plans will also be hit.

-The tax will put U.S. employers at a competitive disadvantage with China, which does not have such a tax.
+This Biden tax hike will put U.S. employers at a competitive disadvantage with China, which does not have such a tax.